redbadger/crux/docs/src/part-4/typegen.md

 generic parameters.
 The
 [facet-generate](https://github.com/redbadger/facet-generate) crate
-uses that reflection data to generate equivalent types (and their serialization code) in Swift, Kotlin, and TypeScript.
+uses that reflection data to generate equivalent types (and their serialization code) in Swift, Kotlin, TypeScript, and C#.

 The process has three parts: